carrot8/Mayk-Menu-Terminal-Client/readme.md

 3. `chmod +x ruoka.py`
 4. Run `python -m pip install colorama` to install colorama
 5. Run `python ruoka.py`
 6. You're ready to go!
-If you have any problems, feel free to contact [theZeriax](https://github.com/theZeriax)!
+If you have any problems, feel free to contact me!

 ##### Copy (Windows)